adnammit/media-client/README.md

 ## Feature List

 ### Implemented Features
-* search movies and television shows available on IMDB
+* search movies and television shows available on IMDB/The Movie DB
 * add searched items to your collection
 * rate your items, mark them as watched, favorite, or queue them to watch next
 * sort, filter and search within your collection